Entitlement to asylum or refugee status

 If you are entitled to asylum or recognized as a refugee, you will be given a residence permit for three years and a travel document for refugees (“blue passport”).
 After three years, the immigration authority must extend the residence permit upon application.
 Only if your protection status is revoked by the BAMF is it possible for the immigration authority to refuse to extend the residence permit.

 The residence permit allows you to work in Germany.
-In addition, you are entitled to social welfare benefits according to the German Social Code II (“SGB II”).
+In addition, you are entitled to social welfare benefits according to the German Social Code II (“SGB II”) if you do not earn enough money.
 This also includes health insurance.
 If you become ill, you can go directly to a doctor with the health card issued by the insurance company (further information).
 You have to file the application for social welfare benefits at the job center.

 You are obliged to participate in an integration course.
-The costs for this are paid by the job center.
+The costs for this are paid by the job center if you do not earn enough money.

 In addition, it is possible for your spouse and minor children to relocate to Germany to join you.
 To this end, you must file an application for family reunion – the immigration authority is the best place for this.